LucasOe/tts-external-api/README.md

 A Rust implementation of the [External Editor API][1] for Tabletop Simulator.

-This is intended to make it easier to write development tools and plugins intead of using the built-in script editor.
+This is intended to make it easier to write development tools and plugins instead of using the built-in script editor.

 [1]: https://api.tabletopsimulator.com/externaleditorapi/